 Hildegard von Bingen’s Modern Impact

+In America, Hildegard is generally known for her music.
 In Germany, Saint Hildegard von Bingen is most closely associated with natural health and wellness.
 In today’s profit-oriented world, driven by technology and artificial influence, Hildegard is a fixture for nature and health.

 During a time when women were prevented from participation in public discourse, Hildegard pressed for social issues and promoted spiritual progress among world leaders.